Dragonstone © Marc Simonetti

-Stannis Baratheon, Lord of Dragonstone, returns to his seat from King's Landing shortly after King Robert I Baratheon travels north to offer the Hand of the King to Lord Eddard Stark.
-He closes off the island, making it difficult for Varys to know for certain what Stannis has been doing, though he hears rumors that he is gathering swords.
-Varys later reports to Lord Tywin Lannister that he has heard rumors that Stannis is building ships, hiring sellswords, and is bringing a shadowbinder from Asshai.
+Stannis Baratheon, Lord of Dragonstone, returns to his seat from King's Landing shortly after King Robert I Baratheon travels north to offer the position of Hand of the King to Lord Eddard Stark.
+Stannis closes off the island of Dragonstone, making it difficult for Varys to know for certain what Stannis has been doing, though he hears rumors that he is gathering swords.

 A Clash of Kings

 During the War of the Five Kings, the poor lands of Dragonstone give King Stannis too few supporters to engage the Lannisters in battle.
-The queen's men sack the sept of Dragonstone so the red priestess Melisandre can burn the statues of the Seven outside of the castle's gates.
+Maester Cressen dies after a failed attempt to poison Melisandre, a red priestess serving Stannis, with the strangler.
+The queen's men sack the sept of Dragonstone so Melisandre can burn the statues of the Seven outside of the castle's gates.

 A Storm of Swords

-After Davos tells Stannis that "a king protects his people, or he is no king at all" and urges him to sail for the Wall, presenting him with Maester Aemon's letter asking for aid, Stannis sets sail for the north.
-Ser Rolland Storm, the Bastard of Nightsong, is made castellan for the duration of Stannis' absence.
+After Davos urges Stannis to sail for the Wall, presenting him with Maester Aemon's letter asking for aid for the Night's Watch, Stannis sets sail for the north.
+Ser Rolland Storm, the Bastard of Nightsong, is made castellan for the duration of Stannis's absence.

 A Feast for Crows

-Upon learning that Stannis has abandoned Dragonstone, Queen Regent Cersei Lannister is "giddy as a maiden", as she believes that Stannis has given up and gone into exile.
-However, Stannis has not given up his battle, and continues to hold Dragonstone.
-Cersei judges that two thousand Lannister soldiers should be enough to battle the small garrison which Stannis had left behind on Dragonstone, and so keeps them in King's Landing to await the arrival of Lord Paxter Redwyne's fleet which will carry them from Blackwater Bay to Dragonstone.
-Only a few fishing boats remain to defy the Redwyne fleet, and Lord Paxter encamps his men before the walls of the castle and begins the siege of Dragonstone, intending to starve the defenders out.
+A giddy Queen Regent Cersei Lannister believes that Stannis has given up and gone into exile.
+She judges that two thousand Lannister soldiers should be enough to battle the small garrison which Stannis had left behind on Dragonstone, and so keeps them in King's Landing to await the arrival of Lord Paxter Redwyne's ships which will carry them from Blackwater Bay to Dragonstone.
+Only a few fishing boats remain to defy the Redwyne fleet, and Paxter encamps his men before the walls of the castle and begins the siege of Dragonstone, intending to starve the defenders out.

 A Dance with Dragons

 Loras remains at Dragonstone, still dying of his wounds.
 His men search every inch of the castle, but according to Lord Mace Tyrell cannot find any wealth that might have been left behind.
-Lord Regent Kevan Lannister doubts that Loras' men have been able to search every inch of the ancient castle, raised by the Valyrians with their sorcery, but concludes that, if there had been wealth in the castle, Stannis would have taken it before he left.
+Lord Regent Kevan Lannister questions the thoroughness of the search, but thinks Stannis would have taken any wealth before he left.